-You can also fin FUSS on Facebook.
+You can also find FUSS on Facebook.
 Look for "The Federation of Urban Studies Students - York University".
+FUSS also has space in the City Institute on the 7th floor of the Kaneff Tower.
+You can contact them at city@yorku.ca.